POINTS TO PONDER

 Web Author:

-the Rev Dr Randolph and Elissa Bishop Becker, M.Ed., LPC, NCC
+the Rev Dr Randolph and Elissa Bishop Becker, M.Ed., LPC

 ALL RIGHTS RESERVED